pathalgebra/AlgebraParser/README.md

 Subsequently, the parse tree to query tree transformer traverses the parse tree from left to right, extracting all the algebraic operations.
 This process results in a query plan tree, which is displayed later in the command line.

+A functional implementation of the language (with restrictions) is currently available in the following GitHub repository: [PathDB](https://github.com/dbgutalca/PathDB).

 Table of Contents
 ================================================================================
 - [Project Build](#project-build)